If you are looking for a SonarQube alternative, read below to find out more about similar tools, like Waydev, Jellyfish, and Okay.

 Each of these Git Analytics tools has unique features that suit organizations’ different needs.

-Waydev created a balance between code-level analytics, code review metrics, and project management insights.
+Waydev created a balance between code-level analytics, code review metrics, DORA metricsand project management insights.
 Waydev offers more customization options and enterprise-level access control.
 Waydev provides an array of functionalities, and more organizational layers can benefit from its flexibility.

 SonarQube focuses on code quality and security.
 It doesn’t take into consideration individual and team performance metrics.
-A lower-tier pricing plan will limit SonarQube’s functionality.
+The majority of its functionality is available in the free Community Edition.

-Jellyfish is oriented towards the business aspect of software development, and Okay approaches the Git Analytics market from a non-disruptive perspective of doing software development.
+Jellyfish is oriented towar the business aspect of software development, and Okay approaches the Git Analytics market from a non-disruptive perspective of doing software development.

 If you are a SonarQube user looking to switch from SonarQube to Waydev, or perhaps you’re searching for SonarQube alternatives, this article will help you decide which of these tools is best suited for your needs.

 SonarQube is developer-oriented and focuses on code quality and security analysis.
-Waydev is designed for Engineering Managers, CTOs, and VPs of Engineering.
+Waydev is designed for Engineering Leaders, CTOs, and VPs of Engineering.
 It provides a holistic view of the software development process.